What is journalism?

 Why study Journalism at Strathclyde?

-Studying journalism at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Studying journalism at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 We’re 7th in the UK for Communication & Media Studies in the Complete University Guide 2021.